test0x101/EAC---Selfleak/README.md

 # Fortnite COMM
 Fuck fortnite comm its full of skids i will post all of my shit at 15 stars

+# This Fortnite Source
+Don't worry this is not even the full non-modified source as i will be posted that at 15 stars.
+I would never ever suggest using K2_Teleport or any other function regarding that also changing velocity etc is an easy way to get banned.